microsoft/AppConsult-WinAppsModernizationWorkshop/Exercise1/README.md

     > Why do we get this file not found exception?

-    When we hardly deleted all the content of the csproj file at the beginning of the migration, we removed the information about the **Build action** for the images' files.
+    When we hardly deleted all the content of the .csproj file at the beginning of the migration, we removed the information about the **Build action** for the images' files.
 Let's fix it.

-2. Right click on the **ContosoExpenses** project and choose **Edit ContosoExpenses.csproj**.
+2. Right click on the **ContosoExpenses.Core** project and choose **Edit ContosoExpenses.Core.csproj**.
 3. Add, before the end of the file, the following entry:

     ```xml